Skip to main content

 Sharing & permissions

-Roles, groups, public links, and restricted fields.
+Roles, groups, and public links.